-Freshman Year Credit ENGL 101 Intro to Academic Writing 3 ENGL 102 Writing & Research About Cul 3 HUMN 101 Explorations in Liberal Arts 1 MATH 100 College Algebra Fundamentals or 105 College Algebra MODL 202 3 or 203 3 Elective (BHSC) 3 Elective (BHSC) 3 Electives (HIST) 6 Elective (MATH) 31-33
+UNIV 100 First Year Seminar: Cajun Connection .2

+ENGL 101 Intro to Academic Writing3

+ENGL 102 Writing & Research About Culture3

+MATH 100 College Algebra Fundamentals

+or 105 College Algebra3-5

+MODL 201 [] Elective

+MODL 202

+or 203.

+Elective 2 (BHSC)3

+Elective (BHSC)

+Electives 1 (HIST)

+Elective 3 (MATH) 3

+32-34 ł

-\Students entering the University with two or more years of a high school foreign language should take the placement test in order to receive credit.
+^{}Students entering the University with two or more years of a high school foreign language should take the placement test in order to receive credit.
 See appropriate section of catalog.
 Students in the German Concentration begin with GERM 102 (3credits).

-\\For French/Francophone concentration majors, select an elective in consultation with advisor.
+For French/Francophone concentration majors, select an elective in consultation with advisor.
 For Spanish/Hispanic concentration majors, select a BHSC elective from ANTH, CJUS, ECON, GEOG, POLS, PSYC, or SOCI.
 NOTE: At least three hours of BHSC elective must be at the 200-level or above.
-To be selected in consultation with student's academic advisor.
+1To be chosen in consultation with student's advisor.

-From ANTH, CJUS, ECON, GEOG, POLS, PSYC, or SOCI.
+2From ANTH, CJUS, ECON, GEOG, POLS, PSYC, or SOCI.
 NOTE: At least three hours of BHSC electives must be at the 200-level or above.

-From MATH 201, 206, 210 or STAT 214.
+3From MATH 201, 206, 210 or STAT 214.